martinmhan/messaging-app-api/README.md

   - Database security via text encryption and hashed/salted passwords
     - Encryption algorithm uses both a secret key and an initialization vector
   - Tests
-    - API and unit tests built using jest
+    - Functional API and unit tests built using jest
     - Option to mock the database using a mock DAO that saves/reads records in memory
   - Code linting
     - ESLint and Prettier checks with pre-commit hooks

 ### TBD
-  - Socket emits (Socket.IO)
   - Message queue (RabbitMQ?)
-  - Accompanying mobile client (iOS Swift)
+  - Accompanying mobile client (iOS Swift?)

 ### Notes:
   - Users are "soft-deleted" using a unique `deletedOn` column (defaulted to 0).
 This allows the user table to retain history of deleted users, while still keeping the `userName` unique for active users